 Permits

-Permits need to be obtained for all overnight camping trips from May 15th to October 31th.
+Permits need to be obtained for all overnight camping trips from May 15th to October 31st.
 Permit applications are not necessary for day hikes and trips outside of that timeframe – day hikers can just fill out the free permit form at the trailhead.

 When you apply for a permit you’ll put in your top three choices of 5 different camping zones.
 The Core Enchantments Zone permit is the best because it will allow you to camp in any of the permit zones.

 The Snow Lakes and Colchuck Lakes zones are the next most popular option because they are adjacent to the Core Zone.
-Obtaining one of those two permits will allow hikers to day trip up into the Core Zone and return to their camps at Colchuck Lake or Snow Lake.
+Obtaining one of those two permits will allow hikers to day-trip up into the Core Zone and return to their camps at Colchuck Lake or Snow Lake.

-The permit process sounds like a terrible hassle, but it’s really not that bad.
-If you get picked for a permit, you simply print it out and bring it with you on the trail.
+If you get picked for a permit, pay by March 31st to confirm your trip, print it out, and bring it with you on the trail.

 APPLY FOR PERMITS HERE